Hilly Wealden landscapes, ancient villages and Bewl Water reservoir

 To start the walk at Ticehurst (6.4km/4 miles into the walk) it is probably better to get the bus from Tunbridge Wells: it leaves from the far side of the main road from the east side exit of the station at 39 past Monday to Saturday.
 If you get off at the Bell Inn in Ticehurst and turn around to go back the way you have come, you are at paragraph 34 in the main walk directions on page 5.

 There are two possible pub lunch stops for this walk.
 The first you come to, 6.4km/4 miles into the walk, is The Bell, High Street Ticehurst, (01580 200234 www.thebellinticehurst.com).
-It is mostly geared towards table service, but walkers report having a friendly welcome and say the food is good quality and value.
+It has a spacious interior and a nice patio area with outside seatings.
+The menu is rather on the trendy side, with prices to match, but service is efficient and friendly.
 It also has a room that can be reserved by groups.
 (The Chequers Inn, passed 100 metres before The Bell, seems to be a traditional locals-type pub: if it does food, it does not advertise the fact.)

-Also highly recommended, and only 1.1km (0.6 miles) further on, is the Bull Inn in Three Leg Cross (01580 200 586 www.thebullinn.co.uk, 7.5km (4.6 miles) into the walk.
+The recommended lunch stop, however, only 1.1km (0.6 miles) further on, is the Bull Inn in Three Leg Cross (01580 200 586 www.thebullinn.co.uk, 7.5km (4.6 miles) into the walk.
 This is a large walker (and dog) friendly pub in a pleasant rural location, with an interesting and not overpriced menu, and plenty of outside tables in summer.
-Again, it majors on table service but you can also eat in the bar area, and even when fully booked they are good at squeezing people in.
+It majors on table service but you can also eat in the bar area, and even when fully booked they are good at squeezing people in.
 It serves food from 12-2.30pm Monday to Saturday, and later on Sunday "according to demand".
 The pub is also open for drinks all afternoon and does food 6.30-9pm Tuesday to Saturday.

 Ticehurst churchyard, just beyond the Greedy Goat Cafe, makes a very nice picnic spot, with pleasantly situated benches.
 There is a convenience store on the corner at the start of Church Street.